integer-net/Solr/doc/manual.md

 When using *OR*, results which match only one of the search words will be displayed.
 In most cases, *AND* is the better setting.

+#### Solr Priority of Category Names

+Configure with which priority category names are handled in the Solr index.
+For example, if the search term "black shirts" should primarily return those products as search results which are contained in a category named "shirts", you might want to enter a higher value than 1.
+The default value is 1.
+If you enter a higher value, category names have a higher priority in the Solr index.

 #### Size of Price Steps

 This setting is used by the price filter.
 You can set the steps which are used for the single intervals.
 I.e. *10* leads to the intervals *0.00-10.00*, *10.00-20.00*, *20.00-30.00* and so on.